 We love seeing and sharing all the creative ways you use our Kimchi!
 Please submit your recipe along with a photo to firstname.lastname@example.org

 Can’t get enough Kimchi?
 We know the feeling!
-Check out our amazon page to order large quantities of Kimchi.
+Visit our amazon page for large bags of Kimchi.

 In most grocery stores, Kimchi is usually kept in the refrigerated area of the produce section.